Spotify planning to raise prices as Q2 earnings loom: Report

 The company, which categorized 2022 as a peak investment year, spent $1 billion pushing into the podcast market over the past four years with splashy A-list deals and $400 million-plus studio acquisitions.

 That spending took a significant bite out of gross margins and weighed heavily on profitability.
-Investors punished the company as a result, with the stock down a whopping 70% in 2022.
+Investors punished the company as a result, and the stock was down a whopping 70% in 2022.

 Flash forward to today, however, and the company seems to be fulfilling that profitability promise.
 In addition to the reported price increases, Spotify has committed to various cost-cutting initiatives over the past year, which have included layoffs and a realignment of its podcast division.